clinical-meteor/fhir-schemas/README.md

+import MongoClient from 'mongodb';
-# fhir-simple-schemas
+# fhir-schemas
 FHIR Resources implemented with `json-schemas` and `node-simple-schemas`.
-The purpose of this package is to both make the HL7 FHIR json-schemas available on NPM, as well as to start migrating Meteor apps off of `meteor-simple-schema`.
+The purpose of this package make the HL7 FHIR json-schemas available on NPM, as well as to start migrating Meteor apps off of `meteor-simple-schema`.

 ### Installation